Sephardic Jews in the Netherlands

-As a result of the Alhambra Decree of 1492 and the religious repression by the Holy Office of the Inquisition, many Sephardim (Spanish and Portuguese Jews) left the Iberian peninsula at the end of the 15th century and throughout the 16th century, in search of religious freedom.
-Some migrated to the newly independent Dutch provinces which welcomed the Sephardic Jews.
-Many of the Jews who left for the Dutch provinces were crypto-Jews, persons who had converted to Catholicism but continued to practice Judaism in secret.
-After they had settled in the safety of the Netherlands, many of them 'returned' fully to practice of the Jewish religion.
+The community of Sephardic Jews in the Netherlands, particularly in Amsterdam, was of major importance in the seventeenth century.
+The Portuguese Jews in the Netherlands did not refer to themselves as "Sephardim", but rather as "Hebrews of the Portuguese Nation."
+The Portuguese-speaking community grew from conversos, Jews forced to convert to Catholicism in Spain and Portugal, who rejudaized under rabbinical authority, to create an openly self-identified Portuguese Jewish community.
+As a result of the expulsions from Spain in 1492 and Portugal in 1496, as well as the religious persecution by the Inquisition that followed, many Spanish and Portuguese Jews left the Iberian Peninsula at the end of the 15th century and throughout the 16th century, in search of religious freedom.
+Some migrated to the newly independent Dutch provinces which allowed Jews to become residents.
+Many Jews who left for the Dutch provinces were crypto-Jews.
+Others had been sincere New Christians, who, despite their conversion, were targeted by Old Christians as suspect.
+Some of these sought to return to the religion of their ancestors.
+Ashkenazi Jews began migrating to the Netherlands in the mid-seventeenth century, but Portuguese Jews viewed them with ambivalence.

-State of community prior to large scale migration
+State of the community before the large-scale migration

-Many Jewish refugees came from Portugal, where Spanish Jews had fled after the Spanish Inquisition had been introduced in Spain in 1478, followed by the expulsion of the Jews from Spain in 1492.
+Many Jews migrating from the Kingdom of Portugal, where Spanish Jews had fled after the Spanish Inquisition had been introduced in Spain in 1478, followed by the expulsion of the Jews from Spain in 1492.
 In 1497, the Portuguese forcibly converted all Jews in Portugal, including many who had returned to Judaism after fleeing Spain and its Inquisition.
-Following the establishment in 1536 of the Portuguese Inquisition, descendants of Jews who had converted to Catholicism dating back to a forced conversion in Spain in 1391 through the Portuguese forced conversion, were looked upon with great suspicion.
-In search of greater religious and economic freedoms, many crypto-Jews left Portugal for places with more lenient religious legislation and opportunities where their unique skill-sets could thrive.
-Many left for Brazil (where Europeans were Portuguese speaking) and France.
+Following the establishment in 1536 of the Portuguese Inquisition, descendants of Jews who had converted to Catholicism dating back to a forced conversion in Spain in 1391 through the Portuguese forced conversion, were looked upon with suspicion by Old Christians.
+In search of greater religious and economic freedoms, many crypto-Jews left Portugal for places with more lenient religious legislation and opportunities where their unique skill sets could thrive.
+Many left for Brazil, where Europeans were Portuguese-speaking, and France.
 A couple of decades later, groups of crypto-Jews started reaching the Dutch Republic.

 Migration to Amsterdam

 Amsterdam became one of the most favored destinations in the Netherlands for Sephardic Jews.
-Because many of the refugees were traders, Amsterdam benefited greatly from their arrival.
-However, the reason to settle in Amsterdam was not merely voluntary; many crypto-Jews, or Marranos, had been refused admission in trading centers like Middelburg and Haarlem, and because of that ended up in Amsterdam.
-Under the influence of Sephardic Jews, Amsterdam grew rapidly.
-Many Jews supported the House of Orange, and were in return protected by the stadholder.
+Because many were merchants and traders, Amsterdam benefited economically from their arrival.
+However, the reason to settle in Amsterdam was not merely voluntary; many crypto-Jews or marranos had been refused admission in trading centers such as Middelburg and Haarlem and because of that settled in Amsterdam.
+Soon many Jews settled at Vlooienburg.
+There were three struggling congregations.
+In 1638 a reconciliation was achieved, whereby one synagogue was sold, one remained in existence and the third continued to be used as a schoolroom which merged to Talmud Torah, a united Sephardic congregation.
+Several Sephardic Jews supported the House of Orange and were in return protected by the stadholder.